 In 2015 I was introduced by my friend Roberto Ciatti to the concept of Clean Architecture, as it is called by Robert Martin.
 The well-known Uncle Bob talks a lot about this concept at conferences and wrote some very interesting posts about it.
 What he calls "Clean Architecture" is a way of structuring a software system, a set of consideration (more than strict rules) about the different layers and the role of the actors in it.

-As he clearly states in a post aptly titled The Clean Architecture, the idea behind this design is not new, being built on a set of concepts that have been pushed by many software engineers over the last 3 decades.
-One of the first implementations may be found in the Boundary-Control-Entity model proposed by Ivar Jacobson in his masterpiece "Object-Oriented Software Engineering: A Use Case Driven Approach" published in 1992, but Martin lists other more recent versions of this architecture.
+As he clearly states in a post aptly titled The Clean Architecture, the idea behind this design is not new.
+As a matter of fact, it is a set of concepts that have been pushed by many software engineers over the last 3 decades.
+One of the first implementations may be found in the Boundary-Control-Entity model proposed by Ivar Jacobson in his masterpiece Object-Oriented Software Engineering: A Use Case Driven Approach published in 1992, but Martin lists other more recent versions of this architecture.

 I will not repeat here what he had already explained better than I can do, so I will just point out some resources you may check to start exploring these concepts:

 - The Clean Architecture a post by Robert Martin that concisely describes the goals of the architecture.
 It also lists resources that describe similar architectures.